Sensory

 - Duration: About two hours

-- What happens: Everything in the smaller assessment plus standardised tests that give age-related outcomes, so you can see where your child sits compared to similar-age peers across different areas
+- What happens: Everything in the smaller assessment plus standardised tests giving age-related outcomes

 - Report: Detailed, about 20 pages, includes recommendations for school